Can Art Play a Part in Healing Your Heart?

-Dinah Reath had a heart attack after teaching the first of her two aquatic exercise classes at the Rehoboth Beach YMCA, where she has taught water exercise for many years.
-Always active and fit, Dinah shared, “I never ever thought I would have a heart attack having been told my ‘only risk’ was my age.
+Dinah Reath had a heart attack after teaching the first of her two aquatic exercise classes at the Sussex Family YMCA, where she has taught water exercise for many years.
+Always active and fit, Dinah said, “I never, ever thought I would have a heart attack, having been told my only risk was my age.
 Everyone who knows me was very surprised that I had a heart attack, but a heart attack it was, and a scary one.

 We’ve all seen the movie scenes where a man gasps, clutches his chest and falls to the ground.
 In reality, the scene may not be that dramatic when a woman is the victim of a heart attack.
 Both men and women can experience pressure that feels like an elephant sitting across the chest, but women can experience a heart attack without chest pressure.
 Instead, women may experience shortness of breath, pressure or pain in the lower chest or upper abdomen, dizziness, lightheadedness or fainting, upper back pressure or extreme fatigue.
 Even when the signs are subtle, the consequences can be deadly, especially if the victim doesn’t get help right away.

 “Everyone is so focused on providing care for the patient that sometimes they don’t spend a lot of time explaining what is happening to the family members in the waiting room.
 While I was in the waiting room, I called our four children to let them know that their mother had a heart attack.
 I didn’t know any details.
-Dinah’s son Tim was already on his way from Annapolis and Sally’s son Roo was on a plane from Boston.”
+Dinah’s sons were immediately on their way; Tim drove from Annapolis and Roo hopped a plane from Boston.”
 Tim and Sally were right at Dinah’s side after the procedure.

 Dinah is able to joke about some things a little bit now.
-“That evening, in the ICU, three of our children and three of our seven grandchildren came up to see me and hug me and make sure that I was okay.
-It was immediately apparent that Beebe’s ICU was an amazing place and everyone we came in contact with was competent, caring and compassionate.”
+“That evening, in the ICU, three of our children and three of our seven grandchildren came up to see me and hug me and make sure that I was OK.
+It was immediately apparent that Beebe’s ICU was an amazing place, and everyone we came in contact with was competent, caring and compassionate.”

 As a community-based, not-for-profit healthcare system, Beebe Healthcare depends on the generous support of individuals, corporations, businesses, and private foundations.
 All gifts to Beebe Healthcare, large or small, are tax-deductible and are channeled through Beebe Medical Foundation.
 Please consider making a gift today and sharing your story with our community.
-To make your proud personal donation or to learn more about Celebrate Excellent Care, go online to www.beebemedicalfoundation.org/cec or contact the Beebe Medical Foundation at (302) 644-2900 or email to firstname.lastname@example.org .
+To make your proud personal donation or to learn more about Celebrate Excellent Care, go to www.beebemedicalfoundation.org/cec, call the Beebe Medical Foundation at 302-644-2900 or email [email protected].